asheshwor/cropcal/README.md

-## Cropping calendar visualisation
+## Cropping calendar visualization

-An app to visualisie cropping calendars for selected regions.
+An app to vizualisie key dates for various crops using the Cropping Calendar dataset.
 Once you make a selection of the region using drop-down menus, the calendar will be displayed.

 ## Demo